 Whether you’re partnered with someone, newly single, or just yearning to get on the road by yourself, consider joining any of the many solo RVer clubs that can help you do it with confidence.
 The best part is you don’t even need to be a full-timer to join.

-This 74-years young solo RVer shipped her small HYMAR, class B from Graz, Austria to the Americas.
+This 74-years young solo RVer shipped her small HYMAR, Class B from Graz, Austria to the Americas.
 “Thus far she has put on over 44000 miles.
 In a few months, she wants to go south to Mexico, Central America, and on south into South America,” writes iRV2 member fmcnair.
-Clearly she didn’t want to wait for a partner to make the epic journey.
+Clearly, she didn’t want to wait for a partner to make the epic journey.

 “It’s nice to have the option of being in a group.
 When you make friends in the clubs and you go the same route sometimes, it’s nice to know you’ll run into a friendly face!” writes GraciesMom in the iRV2 Discussion Forums.
 Some clubs like the LoWs (Loners on Wheels) have a conservative feel, others are a little wild and many have a particular focus such as religion or hobbies.

 Wandering Individuals Network (WIN)

 WIN boasts up to 120 different caravan trips each year in which they take care of all the details for members “like free or inexpensive camping spots, destinations mapped out with GPS coordinates, where to dump and get water, and information about the area we’re visiting,” says the WIN website.
 The group has minimal requirements for joining with the exception of asking members to be “Responsible, Respectful, and Respectable.”

 Solos: The Escapees Singles Club

 The Escapees RV Club hosts one of the largest singles groups within the RVing community.
-After becoming a “SKP” member it costs just $10 annually to connect with other singles online and in person, as well as participate in rallies and events held around the country.
+After becoming an “SKP” member it costs just $10 annually to connect with other singles online and in person, as well as participate in rallies and events held around the country.

 It hosts an international roster with more than 2,000 members and oversees 18 regional chapters around the United States.
-Their chapters range from Solo Travelers, which unites solo women RVers from all areas of North America, to the location-specific Freewheelers Chapter of Northern California and Northern Nevada.
+Their chapters range from Solo Travelers, which unites solo women RVers from all areas of North America to the location-specific Freewheelers Chapter of Northern California and Northern Nevada.

 If you’re looking for others to encourage you in your travels and share a happy hour or two, join one or more of these solo RVer clubs.
-These tight knit communities one of the best ways to make connections with people who already share your desire to be free on the open road.
+These tight-knit communities one of the best ways to make connections with people who already share your desire to be free on the open road.